Anna Pavlovna of Russia: Queen dowager

 King William II struggled with ill health during the late 1840s.
 His complaints were further worsened by unhealthy habits (such as overexerting himself physically and constant smoking), worry over the unstable political situation at home and abroad and concern over the rapidly deteriorating health of his son Alexander.
 In the summer of 1847 it was clear his heart condition would soon become fatal.
-Williams health rapidly worsened in the winter of 1849 and he died on the 17th of March.
+William's health rapidly worsened in the winter of 1849 and he died on the 17th of March.
 Anna came to Tilburg when he was on his death bed, but was not allowed into the sick room for fear of upsetting her dying husband.
 Instead, she listened at the door.
 When he had died, she threw herself on the lifeless body in flouts of tears.
 William's sudden death was reportedly a shock to Anna.
 He died with large debts and his bookkeeping in total disarray.
 Anna was forced to sell some of her own possessions in order to keep her preferred residence, the Soestdijk Palace.
 She made Soestdijk into a shrine in memory of her deceased husband and son Alexander.